axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/introduction/index.rst

 Dashboard Configuration Wizard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All dashboards within the Axon Ivy Portal can now be configured and arranged with a wizard according to individual preferences.
+All dashboards within the |ivy| Portal can now be configured and arranged with a wizard according to individual preferences.

 |dashboard-configuration-wizard|